This Is Your Life (American TV series)

-This Is Your Life is an American reality documentary series broadcast on NBC radio from 1948 to 1952, and on NBC television from 1952 to 1961.
-It was originally hosted by its creator and producer Ralph Edwards.
+This Is Your Life is an American reality documentary series broadcast on NBC television from 1952 to 1961.
+It was originally hosted by its creator and producer Ralph Edwards as a radio program from 1948 to 1950.
 In the program, the host surprised guests and then took them through a retrospective of their lives in front of an audience, including appearances by colleagues, friends, and family.
 Edwards revived the show in 1971–1972, and Joseph Campanella hosted a version in 1983.
 Edwards returned for various specials in the late 1980s.

-Concept
+Background

-The idea for This Is Your Life arose while Edwards was working on game show Truth or Consequences.
+The idea for This Is Your Life arose while Ralph Edwards was hosting and producing the game show Truth or Consequences.
 He had been asked by the United States Army to "do something" for paraplegic soldiers at Birmingham General Army Hospital, a California Army rehabilitation hospital in Van Nuys, Los Angeles (a site later converted into a high school).
 Edwards chose a "particularly despondent young soldier and hit on the idea of presenting his life on the air, in order to integrate the wreckage of the present with his happier past and the promise of a hopeful future."
-Edwards received such positive public feedback from the "capsule narrative" of the soldier he gave on Truth or Consequences that he developed This Is Your Life as a new radio show.
+Edwards received such positive public feedback from the "capsule narrative" of the soldier he gave on Truth or Consequences that he developed This Is Your Life as a radio show.
 In the show, Edwards surprised each guest by narrating a biography of the subject.
 The show "alternated in presenting the life stories of entertainment personalities and 'ordinary' people who had contributed in some way to their communities."
 The host, consulting his "red book", narrated while presenting the subject with family members, friends, and others who had affected his or her life.

-By the 1950s, the show was aired live before a theater audience.
-The guests were surprised by Ralph Edwards and confronted by the microphone and cameras.
-Planning for the broadcast meant that some found out in advance that they were to be featured.
-For example, Eddie Cantor had a heart condition, so the show's producers made sure that he was not surprised.